vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/4_Appendix/1_Guidelines_on_the_Chanting_of_Mantras.md

 2 Red for Sun and Mars, white for Venus and Moon, yellow for Jupiter, green for Mercury, dark blue for Saturn.

-3 One can use more complete mantras, for example: Oṁ Laṁ pêthivitattvàtmane namaâ, reverence to the soul of the Earth element.
+3 One can use more complete mantras, for example: Oṁ Laṁ pr̥thivitattvātmane namaḥ, reverence to the soul of the Earth element.